Chart Color Schemes

 An assessment of population growth drivers in Novar Gardens reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the population of the Novar Gardens statistical area (Lv2) is estimated at around 2,791 people.
-This reflects an increase of 283 individuals since the 2021 Census, which reported a population of 2,508 people.
-The change is inferred from AreaSearch's estimation of the resident population at 2,630 following examination of the latest ERP data release by the ABS in June 2024, along with an additional three validated new addresses since the Census date.
-This level of population results in a density ratio of 1,585 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Novar Gardens (SA2) experienced an 11.3% growth since the 2021 census, exceeding the state's growth rate of 8.7%, making it a growth leader in the region.
-Overseas migration contributed approximately 97.0% of overall population gains during recent periods.
+The suburb of Novar Gardens had an estimated population of 2,795 as of February 2026.
+This figure reflects a growth of 287 people since the 2021 Census, which reported a population of 2,508.
+The increase is inferred from AreaSearch's estimate of the resident population at 2,630 in June 2024 and three validated new addresses since the Census date.
+This results in a density ratio of 1,588 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Novar Gardens' growth rate of 11.4% since the 2021 census exceeded both the state's rate of 9.0% and that of Greater Adelaide.
+Overseas migration contributed approximately 97.0% of overall population gains in recent periods for the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the Novar Gardens (SA2) is forecasted to experience a significant population increase in the top quartile of national statistical areas, with an expected growth of 712 persons by 2041, reflecting a gain of 20.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections based on 2021 data are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 712 persons to reach 3,507 by 2041, reflecting a gain of 20.1% in total over the 17 years.

 Frequently Asked Questions - Population